Orderaway & Touchmini - How To

 - Use the Open Keyboard option to open an existing Keyboard to view/edit it as shown below:

-- These are the individual "pages" that contain all the Products which need to be available for order.
+- These are the individual menus that contain all the Items/Products which need to be available for ordering.
 Examples of Layouts which may need to exist include:

 - Home Layout